Mobilizing support for research on coffee's critical challenges

 Solution

-Through its "global leadership" function, WCR works to generate consensus on the most important challenges facing coffee for which agricultural R&D can provide solutions, and to mobilize support for research to address these challenges.
+Through its Global Leadership function, WCR works to elevate the need for additional investment in coffee R&D and to generate consensus on the most important challenges facing coffee for which agricultural R&D can provide solutions, and to mobilize support for research to address these challenges.

 How does it work?